Wuppertaler

 Christopher

-which Adrian Alipour was head coach for most of the campaign.
+which Adrian Alipour was the chief trainer for most of the campaign.
 The 2019-20

 season saw Wuppertaler hovering above the drop zone when the COVID-19 outbreak